Our Team

 Susan is committed to keeping current on the most humane and effective training techniques available.
 She and her dogs have attended many training camps over the years including Susan Garrett’s Say Yes!
 Training Camp, and is a multiple time attendee of Kinetic Dog’s Agility Camp and One Mind Dog Camp.
 Thrilled with what she learned about positive reinforcement training at the 1998 Association of Pet Dog Trainers conference, Susan has become a lifelong student on the effective use of positive reinforcement in dog training.
 To this end, she has attended seminars on the subject given by noted trainers Leslie Nelson, Jean Donaldson, Sheila Booth, Chris Zink, Susan Garrett, Ken Ramirez, Sue Sternberg and Pat Miller (among others).
 Susan understands that education & learning are an enduring obligation.
 In 2012 she completed her secondary and special education certifications through the state of Pennsylvania – giving her the skills to further enhance the learning experience of the all-important human side of dog training.

-Nancy (AGILITY; classes, private lessons)
+Nancy (AGILITY; classes AND private lessons)

 Nancy has been a dog training instructor since 2007 teaching all levels of Basic manners and Advanced training skills before concentrating her instruction to the sport of Agility.
 She has been teaching Agility classes since 2014.
 Nancy’s dogs, past and present, have trained, competed, and titled in Rally-O, Treibball, Nosework, Barn Hunt, Tricks, and Agility.
 She currently has two Border Collies, 13+ yr old Zuzu, now retired, who has earned MACH4, ADCH Bronze, PDCH, LAA-Bronze, and ISD.
 Nancy’s younger Border Collie, Fae, is competing at the Master levels of USDAA, and UKI and working on her Championship titles.